 Small pieces of plastic material (typically under 5mm in size) identified in the marine environment are often referred to as micro-plastics.
 They originate from a variety of different sources including the breakdown of larger plastic materials in the water, the shedding of synthetic fibres from textiles during domestic clothes washing, and from the use of small plastic beads, for their abrasive or other properties, in a range of consumer and industrial products.

-Unilever currently uses small plastic scrub beads in a limited number of dedicated personal care products, such as exfoliating face and body washes.
-The plastic scrub beads are used as an ingredient because of their ability to gently remove dead skin cells from the surface of the skin.
+Unilever used to use small plastic scrub beads in a limited number of dedicated personal care products, such as exfoliating face and body washes.
+The plastic scrub beads were used as an ingredient because of their ability to gently remove dead skin cells from the surface of the skin.
 Many consumers enjoy the clean feeling that using products with the beads provides.

-We have decided to phase-out plastic scrub beads from personal care products.
-This is because we believe we can provide consumers with products that deliver a similar exfoliating performance without the need to use plastics.
-We expect to complete this phase-out globally by 1 January 2015 and are currently exploring which suitable alternatives can best match the sensory experience that the plastic scrub beads provide.
+We decided to phase-out plastic scrub beads from personal care products because we believed we could provide consumers with products that deliver a similar exfoliating performance without the need to use plastics.
+We completed the phase-out globally by 1 January 2015 using suitable alternatives that best match the sensory experience that the plastic scrub beads provided.